KlemenDEV/SuperSimpleNet/README.md

 faster processing.

 This repository includes use examples in form of Unit tests.
 There are two examples:
-* XOR implementation using SimpleNet
+* XOR implementation using neural network
 * Classification of samples from ISOLET dataset

 ## Learning curve for ISOLET dataset